myPar1/ShopbridgeApp/README.md

 # ShopbridgeApp

-Go to TestApplication->TestApplication->TestApplication.sln to open and run the project.
+Open TestApplication.sln to open and run the project.